kubaofc123/Godot-EditorTools/README.md

 - Add area paint tool with adjustable area size
 - Add support for `Continous` mode

-Feel free to add suggestions for modes via the Github Issues tab!
+Feel free to add suggestions for new modes!